 Do They Have a Location Close to You?

 A counselor close to home or close to work will provide a positive and stress-free experience.
 A counselor who is an hour and a half away from you may cause your sessions to become less infrequent.
 When looking for a counseling professional, be sure to find someone who is close and easily accessible to where you’re located.
+Additionally, telehealth has become a more frequent option for delivering mental health services.
+The ability to attend a session from wherever you are via laptop, tablet, or smartphone can be an important factor in choosing a counselor.

 Do They Fit Your Budget?

 If finances are a concern, make sure you’re upfront and honest at the start of your sessions.
 Many counselors will want to see you at least once a week, which means you’ll be making a significant financial investment in your health.
-If you’ve got insurance, you’ll first want to call your provider and see if they can help you with the financial costs attached to counseling.
+If you’ve got insurance, you’ll first want to call your provider to see if they can help you with the financial costs of counseling.
 See what your health insurance covers, and if possible, speak to your counselor about working out a plan.

 Reach Out to Connections Wellness Group Today